JeremiahSecrist/lectures/01-metalearning-with-docker/powerpoint.md

 ---

 # Lets evaluate the following two scenarios
-one is implicit the other is explicit
+One is implicit the other is explicit.

 ---